scholy/addon-plex/plex/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the “Plex Media Server” add-on in the Hass.io 166 add-on store and install it.
+1. Search for the “Plex Media Server” add-on in the dianlight add-on store and install it.
 1. Surf to <https://www.plex.tv/claim> and get your claim token.
 1. Update the add-on config with the claim code you've got in the previous step.